Military history of Romania: Dacian Wars

 In 101 Trajan (reigned 98–117), after gaining the approval of the Roman Senate, began advancing on Dacia.
 A stone bridge later known as Trajan's bridge was constructed over the Danube to assist the legionaries' advance.
 The Roman offensive was spearheaded by two legionary columns, marching right to the heart of Dacia, burning towns and villages in the process.
 In the winter of 101–102, the Dacians led massive assaults on the legions stationed in Moesia, but were defeated by Trajan in the Battle of Adamclisi.
 In 102 the Roman armies converged for a final assault and defeated the Dacian army at the third Battle of Tapae.
 After the battle, Decebalus chose to surrender.
 The war concluded with a Roman victory but the Dacians planned to organize further resistance.

 Trajan invaded again in 105, this time with the intention of transforming Dacia into a Roman province.
 After several skirmishes, an assault against the capital Sarmisegetusa took place in 106 with the participation of the legions II Adiutrix, IV Flavia Felix and a cavalry detachment (vexillatio) from Legio VI Ferrata.
 The Romans destroyed the water pipes to the capital and the city fell.
 Decebalus fled, but committed suicide rather than face capture.
 Nevertheless, the war went on and the last battle with the Dacian army took place at Porolissum.
 At the end of the war the Romans organized the province of Dacia on large parts of the former Dacian kingdom.
 The Roman rule would last from 106 until 271 (or 275 according to some sources).

+This may be relevant, because according to the Daco-Roman theory, one of the theories on the origin of Romanian speakers, the Wallachians are relatives of the Dacians.